kibertoad/layered-loader/README.md

 - If non-last data source throws an error, it is handled using configured ErrorHandler.
 If the last data source throws an error, and there are no remaining fallback data sources, an error will be thrown by the LoadingOperation.
 - If there are any caches (InMemory or AsyncCache) preceding the data source that returned a value, all of them will be updated with that value;
 - If there is an ongoing retrieval operation for the given key, promise for that retrieval will be reused and returned as a result of `loadingOperation.get`, instead of starting a new retrieval.
-- You can use just the memory cache, just the asynchronous one, or both.
+- You can use just the memory cache, just the asynchronous one, neither, or both.
 Unconfigured layer will be simply skipped for all operations (both storage and retrieval).

 ## Basic example